paxdotdev/pax/README.md

 [1] Note that Pax is currently in alpha and should only be used in settings where that's not a concern.

-[2] Native 2D drawing that _just works_ on every device — with a very light footprint — is available thanks to the hard work behind [Piet](https://github.com/linebender/piet).
+[2] Native 2D drawing that _just works_ on every device — with a very light footprint — is available thanks to the admirable work behind [Piet](https://github.com/linebender/piet).

+[3] PAXEL is similar to Google's Common Expression Language (CEL), but CEL was not a suitable fit for Pax due to its footprint — being written in Go, CEL adds a prohibitive overhead to compiled binaries (1-2MB) vs. Pax's total footprint of ~100KB.
+Pax also has subtly distinct goals vs CEL and is able to fine-tune its syntax to make it as ergonomic as possible for this domain.

 ## Native rendering, native controls